Algorithm aggregation in action

 When an analyst expresses a "bullish" sentiment about an investment it means that they think that the investment will increase in value.
 Similarly, "bearish" sentiment means the opposite-they think the value will fall.
 These are opinions usually based on many factors such as earnings forecasts and past performance.

-Its quite easy to see the current sentiment of an algorithm.
-First, make sure the data is current, then on the Report tab you can look to the algorithm list and see if it is showing red (bearish) or green (bullish)
+Its quite easy to see the current sentiment of any algorithm.
+First, run a Solve on current data, then on the Report tab you can look to the algorithm list and see if it is showing red (bearish) or green (bullish)

-Sentiment provides us with a simple way to aggregate algorithms.
+Sentiment provides us with an extremely simple way to aggregate algorithms.
 A single algorithm is either bullish (100% bullish) if it is in a 'bought' state, or bearish (0% Bullish) if it is in a 'sold' state.
-If two algorithms disagree about sentiment, that would be 50% bullish (or neutral).
+If two algorithms disagree about sentiment, that would be 50% bullish.
 Three algorithms would combine t0 give 100%, 66.6%, 33.3% or 0% bullishness levels.
 100 algorithms would have 101 bullishness levels, and so on.
 All algorithms carry equal weight in this method.
 The Sentiment Dashboard uses this method to graph SignalSolver Sentiment over time.
 Current Sentiment can be calculated for a number of securities using the Curr.
 Sent tab.

 The "Current Sentiment" Tab